dhurlburtusa/shortcuts/semantic_web/json_ld-notes.md

 In JSON-LD documents, contexts may also be specified inline.
 This has the advantage that documents can be processed even in the absence of a connection to the Web.

+### IRIs

+A string is interpreted as an IRI when it is the value of a map entry with the key `@id`.

+Values that are interpreted as IRIs, can also be expressed as relative IRI references.

+IRIs can be expressed directly in the key position.

+Term-to-IRI expansion occurs if the key matches a term defined within the active context.

+JSON keys that do not expand to an IRI are not Linked Data and thus ignored when processed.

 ## Keyword Aliasing

 Each of the JSON-LD keywords, except for `@context`, may be aliased to application-specific keywords.
 This feature allows legacy JSON content to be utilized by JSON-LD by re-using JSON keys that already exist in legacy documents.
 This feature also allows developers to design domain-specific implementations using only the JSON-LD context.